-EACH city has different regulations and requirements for condo conversion.
+EACH city is unique with similar but different city and county provisions and subject to state ordinances for condo conversion.
 A condominium conversion is the process of legally subdividing a multi-unit residential building into separate condo units.
 In order for a conversion to occur, it must be approved by local municipality based on the property meeting a list of ownership and physical building requirements.
 Once approved, a condo association will be established and individual units can be separately owned, financed, or sold.
 Condo conversion offers people who otherwise might be unable to afford to buy their own home a vehicle and alternative for home ownership.

 2. What is a TIC (Tenants in Common)?

 A TIC is a form of legal ownership to hold title, created by a legal arrangement where two or more people jointly own a multi-unit residential building and not regulated by a municipality.
 TICs are similar to condominiums, but there are important differences.
 TIC owners own a percentage of an undivided property with exclusive rights rather than an individual unit (no one owns a unit).
 When forming a TIC agreement there are necessary elements to consider to create a winning situation for all owners — now and future.